citrusframework/citrus/CONTRIBUTING.md

 ### Contributions
 Please feel free to begin with any issue you would like to work on.
-It might be helpful to get some orientation by having a look at our [types of change](#types-of-change) and the estimated requirements linked to them.
+It might be helpful to get some orientation by having a look at our [types of changes](#types-of-changes) and the estimated requirements linked to them.

 >**Important Note**: If you'd like to contribute a bug fix, please ensure to branch from `v2.7-bugfix` instead of master.